WT2c William Joseph Curry

 William Joseph Curry and six of his eight siblings served in the military.
 He was a watertender and petty officer second class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor on Dec.
 7, 1941.

 The others, including a sister who was an Army nurse, all survived their service, though at least two had harrowing experiences.
 Robert, a Marine, was taken prisoner on Wake Island, and held by the Japanese for four years.
-Nathan was forced to bail out of his burning Corsair when it was hit while on a mission in the Korean War.
-Badly burned, he was able to deploy a lifeboat and was rescued after two or three hours by a destroyer.
+Nathan was forced to bail out of his burning Vought Corsair fighter plane when it was hit while on a mission in the Korean War.
+Badly burned, he was able to deploy a lifeboat and was rescued after two or three hours by a destroyer crew.

-The Currys were the children of Guy Curry, a farmer, and Edna Eaves Curry, a homemaker, in Parnell, Missouri, population 450.
+The Currys were the children of Guy Curry, a farmer, and Edna Eaves Curry, a homemaker, in Parnell, Missouri, population 450, near the Iowa border.
+By 1930 the family had moved to Greene Township in Worth County.

-Sources: The Maryville (Missouri) Daily Forum; the Albany (Missouri) Ledger; Census; Navy muster roll; Washington marriage license.
+Sources: The Maryville (Missouri) Daily Forum; the Albany (Missouri) Ledger; Census; Navy enlistment records and muster roll; Washington marriage license.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM